equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

 ## `secretRefs`
 ### `azureKeyVault`
-Azure Key vault secrets, keys and certificates can be used within Radix as secrets, available in Radix application component replicas as environment variables and files content.
+Azure Key vault secrets, keys and certificates can be used in Radix as secrets.
+Once configured, they are available in Radix application component replicas as environment variables and files content.
 ```yaml
 secretRefs:
   azureKeyVaults: